 Jump to:

-The recipe of Sona Moong er Daal calls for very basic things apart from the Yellow split lentil.
-You need a few spices such as red chili, cumin seed and powder, bay leaf, and some ginger paste to make the Daal.
-Ghee is an integral part of this delicacy.
+The recipe for Sona Moong er Daal is simple and requires just a few basic ingredients.
+This includes the yellow split lentil, some red chili, cumin seed and powder, bay leaf, and ginger paste.
+Ghee is an essential ingredient that adds richness and depth of flavor to this delicious dish.
 Though optional, however, I like tomatoes in my Sona Muger Dal.
 Last but not the least, green chilis not only gives the hotness but is required for the distinct aroma as well!

 Recipe Card